whatsmate/telegram-demos/README.md

 1. Python scripts
 2. Bash shell scripts

 Just change to the corresponding directory and run the scripts there.
 Of course, you want to read the scripts and understand them before running them.
-Each script is independent and standalone.
+Each script is independent and self-contained.

 For example,